-Again, don’t run your fingers through your hair, distribute your product over the top, top bottom and sides before gently squishing again.
+Again, don’t run your fingers through your hair, distribute your product over the top, bottom and sides before gently squishing again.
 Once you’ve done with all your products, then you can squeeze out some of the water, but leave it quite wet – you should be able to see some of the clumps of curls developing.
 Your hair will feel gunky but you’ll lose a lot of product as it dries.

 Step 4: Drying

 Lay either a microfibre towel or a soft cotton t-shirt on a low surface.
 Regular towels have too rough a texture for your curls right now.
 With your head still bent forward, let your hair fall into it like spaghetti into a bowl.
 This means when you tie it off and stand up, most of it will be piled securely on the crown of your head.
+This is known as plopping.
 Leave it tied up for about twenty minutes so it’s still wet but not dripping and then either let it air dry or use a diffuser on a low heat.
 While it’s still wet, be gentle, don’t touch it and don’t flip it around too much.